-Announcers (optional)
+Announcers (Optional)

-Can be volunteers, maybe even from your local media.
-Responsible girls of Junior or Belle age groups or parents can be used.
+This job can be volunteers, maybe even from your local media.
+Responsible girls of U16 Junior or U19 Belle age groups or parents can be used.
 Timekeeper is responsible for announcing team lineups (if time permits), penalties (player name, number, team, time of the penalty and type of penalty), and goals (player name, number, and who assisted).
 Announcements mentioning sponsors can also be made, before the game, at half time or during stoppages in play.